napari/napari/docs/source/events/rendering.rst

 The first two classes are named "tiled image" rather than "octree" because currently they do not know that they are rendering out of an octree.
 We did this intentionally to keep the visuals simpler and more general.
-However, the approach has some limitations, and we might later need need to create a subclass of :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` which is Octree-specific to get all the octree rendering behaviors we want.
+However, the approach has some limitations, and we might later need to create a subclass of :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` which is Octree-specific.
+To get all the octree rendering behaviors we want.

 The :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class
-is a subclass of the basic Vispy ``Texture2D`` class.
-Like ``Texture2D`` the :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class uses one texture.
+is a subclass of the generic Vispy ``Texture2D`` class.
+Like ``Texture2D`` the :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class owns one texture.
 However :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` uses this one texture as an "atlas" which can hold multiple tiles.